yesodweb/yesodweb.com-content/blog/2012/10/future-work-warp.md

 ## Char8

-`ByteString` is an array of `Word8`, non-negative 8bit digit.
+`ByteString` is an array of `Word8`, non-negative 8bit digits.
 As many know, there are two sets of API for `ByteString`:

 1. `Data.ByteString` directly provides `Word8` API
 2. `Data.ByteString.Char8` provides API based on `Char`.